Banner

 For a moment, Liora simply stares at you, as if weighing her options.
 Then, with a graceful flick of her wrist, she summons a faint glow of magic between her fingers.
 “Perhaps,” she says softly, almost to herself, “you’ll be useful after all.”

 You don’t move, watching her every gesture, every twitch of her fingers.
 She takes a step toward you, and the magic hovering at her fingertips pulses with an unsettling energy.
-“The map is hidden well, and even if you do find it, as Onyx likely told you, it’s not something just anyone can wield.
+“The map is well protected by powerful magic.
+It’s not something just anyone can wield.
 But I’m not entirely without mercy.”

 You blink, thrown by her words.
 “You’re going to help me?”